 - PAP testing

-Training and Regulation
+Training and Regulation of Naturopathic Doctors:

 In British Columbia, naturopathic physicians are licensed and regulated by the College of Naturopathic Physicians of British Columbia (CNPBC).
 For licensure, naturopathic doctors must complete a university undergraduate degree followed by a four-year naturopathic medical program.
 NDs also complete 1500 hours of clinical training in addition to coursework, and must pass board exams in order to be licensed in the province.